ijazulrehman/take-home-task-1/README.md

-# Interview Scheduling System API Gateway with Docker, PostgreSQL, NestJS, and Typeform Integration
+# Interview Scheduling System API Gateway with Docker, PostgreSQL, NestJS, and TypeOrm Integration
 Develop an API gateway for a corporate interview scheduling system employing Docker, PostgreSQL, NestJS, and typeorm integration.

 Here are the key functionalities: